toucansites/website/src/contents/blog/articles/beta-3-is-out/index.md

 ---

-If you are interested in more details check the [Beta 3 igration guide](/beta-3-migration-guide) or the changes if [this release](https://github.com/toucansites/toucan/releases/tag/1.0.0-beta.2) on GitHub.
+If you are interested in more details check the [Beta 3 migration guide](/beta-3-migration-guide) or the changes if [this release](https://github.com/toucansites/toucan/releases/tag/1.0.0-beta.2) on GitHub.
 Real world examples are also available such as [this site](https://toucansites.com/) or our [Minimal Example](https://github.com/toucansites/minimal-example).

 Have fun with Toucan Beta 3 and let us know what you think!